Article

 Dividends are the distribution of profits a company makes to its shareholders.
 If you own shares in a company that declares a dividend, you receive a slice of that money, and they can play a crucial role in long-term stock market returns.

-While stock prices can fluctuate, sometimes wildly, in the short term, dividends provide a steady stream of income that can help to offset these movements.
+While stock prices can fluctuate, sometimes wildly, in the short term, dividend income often provides a steadier return that can help to offset these movements.
 Although they are often overlooked, the reinvestment of dividends is a powerful force, compounding returns to produce substantial growth over time.
 Even if a share or the stock market doesn’t appreciate much, or even falls, the effect can mean your money still grows.

-As the chart below illustrates, an investment mirroring the US S&P 500 index has turned £1,000 into £6,788 in capital growth terms for UK investors over the past 20 years, but with income reinvested that rises to £8,935.
-For the higher yielding FTSE 100 in the UK, dividends have been even more vital.
-They are not the icing on the cake, they are much of the cake itself.
-A £1,000 investment has turned into £2,002 in capital growth terms, but with reinvested dividends it is £3,815.
+As the chart below illustrates, an investment mirroring the US S&P 500 index has turned £1,000 into £6,632 in capital growth terms for UK investors over the past 20 years, but with income reinvested that rises to £8,676.

 Illustrative returns from a 20-year investment in the US and UK stock markets

-Source: FE Analytics, data to 31/03/2024 past performance is not a reliable guide to future returns; index returns in £ without any effect of fund charges applied.
+Source: FE Analytics, data to 31/03/2026.
+Past performance is not a reliable guide to future returns; index returns in £ without any effect of fund charges applied.

 Why do companies pay dividends?